 A very similar process is used in our Complete Cloud solution.
 This helps provide additional security for remote user logins so when a laptop is lost, or left unattended with a sticky note on it that just so happens to have the username and password, no one but you can get in.
 In addition to a user login there is a quick cell phone call to substantiate your identity is correct and will then grant you access.

 Alert Logic Cloud Defender

 Alert Logic continually monitors network traffic for any unknown threats and analyzes all the data it collects to better identify potential risks later on.
 These non-stop assessments help track down and identify any vulnerabilities and exposures that your system may have, allowing you to rest assured that your information is protected.
 All of this is coupled with Alert Logic’s Security Operations Center (SOC) that provides 24/7 monitoring by GIAC- certified analysts.
-This level of security and threat analysis helps meet rigorous PCI DSS, HIPAA, and Sarbanes-Oxley requirements.
-This solution by itself is very expensive, often only enterprise – level organizations are able to afford it.
+This level of security and threat analysis helps meet rigorous PCI, DSS, HIPAA, and Sarbanes-Oxley requirements.
+This solution by itself is very expensive.
+Oftentimes, only enterprise-level organizations are able to afford it.
 However, with Complete Cloud’s partnership it is a very reasonable cost.

 - Network Threat Detection (Packet Monitoring)